- Drywall sander

 Apply a coat of compound and tape to each joint.
 Thin the compound a bit with water to help embed the tape.
 Smooth the tape with the 6-in. knife, pulling out from the center toward each end.
 Squeeze some, but not all, of the compound out from under the tape so you don't create a big hump on the wall.
 Immediately apply a light coating to the topside of the tape, tapering it out onto the wall.

 The second and third coats are to blend and smooth the taped joints so they'll be invisible when painted.
 After each coat is dry, set a straightedge against the wall to check for obvious dips and bumps.
 Knock off bumps and ridges with your taping knife.
 Add more coats as needed.
 Then sand, prime and paint.
+The following will walk you through more important tips and steps for how to fix a hole in the wall.

 Project step-by-step (12)